mumupedals/vasynth-daisy/Daisy-Seed-8-Voice-VA-Synthesizer-OK/README.txt

 Synth parameters are now controlled by a Miditech i2-61 midi keyboard.
 Feel free to copy, modify, and improve this code to match your equipment and sound requirements.

-I(Funkbungus) have modified the code further in order to achieve a few things, so far I've implimented the
+Funkbungus modified the code further in order to achieve a few things, so far they implemented the
 folowing:

 -Modify the midi impimentation for easier use with generic midi devices, this includes the loop recorder